 Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
 If Yes: Describe compliance determinations made at the broad level.
 If No: Describe the policy, standard, or process to be followed in the site-specific review.
-Native American tribes with potential cultural and traditional affiliations to Ventura County were contacted.
-See Attachment 5 for letters to California SHPO and associated tribal consultation information.
-Compliance will be achieved at the site-specific level of environmental review.
-Noise Abatement and Control Noise Control Act of 1972, as amended by the Quiet Communities Act of 1978; 24 CFR Part 51 Subpart B Yes No It is HUD's general policy to provide minimum national standards applicable to HUD programs to protect citizens against excessive noise in their communities and places of residence.
+Noise Abatement and Control Noise Control Act of 1972, as amended by the Quiet Communities Act of 1978; 24 CFR Part 51 Subpart B Yes No □ ⊠ It is HUD's general policy to provide minimum national standards applicable to HUD programs to protect citizens against excessive noise in their communities and places of residence.
 For modernization projects in noise zones, HUD encourages mitigation to reduce levels to acceptable compliance standards.
 Each subject property will be evaluated to determine if it is within 1,000-feet of a major roadway; 3,000-feet of a railroad; or 15-miles of a military or FAA regulated civil airfield.
 If any proposed sites are within these distances, a HUD Noise Abatement and Control checklist will be followed to determine if the noise is at an acceptable level.
 All owner-occupied reconstruction and rebuilding projects will comply with applicable local, state, and federal (HUD) regulations governing noise during home construction.
 Compliance will be achieved at the site-specific level of environmental review.